Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Introduction

 \subsection{Related Work}

-The analysis of causal effects in longitudinal settings originates in Robins' development of the g-formula and related g-methods, including marginal structural models (MSMs) and structural nested models, which address time-varying confounding and provide identification and estimation strategies for counterfactual trajectories under sequential interventions \citep{robins1986new, robins1997causal, robins1999association, robins2000marginal, robins2004optimal}.
-Under sequential unconfoundedness (often termed sequential randomization in biostatistics), these frameworks imply a factorization of counterfactual distributions that enables estimation via iterated regression (g-computation), inverse probability weighting, or their augmentations \citep{hernan2020causal, tsiatis2019dynamic}.
+The statistical literature on causal inference in longitudinal settings goes back to Robins' work on the $g$-formula and related $g$-methods, including marginal structural models (MSMs) and structural nested models, which address time-varying confounding and provide identification and estimation strategies for counterfactual trajectories under sequential interventions \citep{robins1986new, robins1997causal}.
+Under sequential unconfoundedness (or sequential ignorability), these frameworks imply a factorization of counterfactual distributions that enables estimation via iterated regression (g-computation), inverse probability weighting, or their augmentations \citep{hernan2020causal, tsiatis2019dynamic}.

 A closely related literature studies dynamic treatment regimes (DTRs), i.e., policies mapping evolving histories to actions, motivated by multi-stage clinical decision-making. \citet{murphy2003optimal} formalizes optimal DTRs, with widely used estimation approaches including Q-learning and A-learning \citep{chakraborty2014dynamic}.
 Subsequent work leverages modern machine learning and high-dimensional statistics for regime evaluation and learning, including settings with complex longitudinal structure \citep{ertefaie2018constructing, bodory2022evaluating, bradic2024high}.
 Most of this literature focuses on the global value of a policy class or on policy optimization, whereas our target is a local, pathwise object: the marginal change in welfare induced by an infinitesimal, coordinated perturbation of a baseline policy.